Children with a Strong Left Brain Function Typically Perform Well Academically But May Struggle Socially and Behaviorally.

 - Reading directions

 Many of these children prefer to study alone, so ensure your child has a quiet place for homework.
-In addition, since many kids with a right brain weakness tend to do well with lists, make it easy for your child to make as many lists as possible, providing a whiteboard, chalkboard, paper, and writing utensils.
+In addition, since many left-brained kids tend to do well with lists, make it easy for your child to make as many lists as possible, providing a whiteboard, chalkboard, paper, and writing utensils.
 Not only will your child be grateful for the help, but he or she will likely find success in school and at home.

 How to Use This Information to Help Your Child

 It was once thought that the brain was static, unable to grow or change.
-But extensive research and in depth study of epigenetics has shown that it’s remarkably adaptable, able to create new neural pathways in response to stimulus in the environment.
+But extensive research has shown that the brain remarkably adaptable, able to create new neural pathways in response to stimulus in the environment.
 This is a branch of science called neuroplasticity.

 Enjoy These Articles Related to Brain Function and Development